IndieGameDeveloper-Philanthropist (I cheated :D) . Email me at rekcahdam@gmail.com . For more about me read below:

 This is a tutorial video I did for my app PulseBoy.

-In high school I was apart of an "engineering" program where our learning was geared towards software and mechanical engineering.
-I was never as smart as the other kids in my class.
-I always got lost when the teacher would try to explain something from beginning to end.
-But, some how, I was always able to figure out the solution by working backwards from the end result.
+In high school I was apart of a special program focused on software and mechanical engineering but, I never felt as smart as other students.
+I felt lost when a teacher would try to explain something from beginning to end.
+Instead I preferred the exact opposite!
+I would always be able to piece together an algorithm by working backwards from the end end result.
 Many of my friends were talented when it came to programming but I started out on a different path.
-I learned how to reverse engineer software before I even knew how to develop it!
-I've even contributed to "The Scene" and I'm waiting for someone to figure how.
-But maybe they never will....
-Later,when I started to understand CS theory, it felt as if I had a bit of an advantage over the rest.
+I learned how to reverse engineer software before I even could properly develop it!
+I've even contributed to "the scene."
+Later, while learning CS (Computer Science) theory, it felt as if I had a bit of an advantage over the rest.
+I was able to connect low level and high level concepts without much effort.

 --VIDEO GAMES--